executors/executors/wording.md

         // Perform work in background.
 Track outstanding work. start_background_work(
             execution::prefer(ex,
-              execution::outstanding_work),
+              execution::outstanding_work.tracked),
             callback);
       }
     }

 with no change in behavior or semantics.

-However, if we simply specify `execution::outstanding_work` in the `executor` template parameter list, we will get a compile error.
-This is because the `executor` template doesn't know that `execution::outstanding_work` is intended for use with `prefer` only.
-At the point of construction from an `inline_executor` called `ex`, `executor` will try to instantiate implementation templates that perform the ill-formed `execution::require(ex, execution::outstanding_work)`.
+However, if we simply specify `execution::outstanding_work.tracked` in the `executor` template parameter list, we will get a compile error.
+This is because the `executor` template doesn't know that `execution::outstanding_work.tracked` is intended for use with `prefer` only.
+At the point of construction from an `inline_executor` called `ex`, `executor` will try to instantiate implementation templates that perform the ill-formed `execution::require(ex, execution::outstanding_work.tracked)`.

 The `prefer_only` adapter addresses this by turning off the `is_requirable` attribute for a specific property.
 It would be used in the above example as follows: